trealla-prolog/trealla-OLDv1/README.md

 provided in the client URL.

-With *bread/3* the 'len' arg can be an integer > 0 meaning return that many bytes, = 0 meaning return what is there (if non-blocking) or a var meaning return all bytes until end end of file,
+With *bread/3* the 'len' arg can be an integer > 0 meaning return that many bytes, = 0 meaning return what is there (if non-blocking) or a variable meaning return all bytes until end end of file,

 Network SSL reading does not support get_code/get_char/peek_code/peek_char.